eunjae9988/sentiment_analysis/README.md

 Tech/skill
-"import streamlit as st" for loads the library that turns my python code into web application.
-"import librosa" is industry standard library for music and aduio analysis and this is for analyze pattern.
+"import streamlit as st" for loads the library that turns my python code into web application. librosa is the industry-standard library for music and audio analysis.
+It is used to extract rhythmic patterns from Samulnori audio, while librosa.display explicitly loads the visualization module to plot acoustic waveforms."